owncloud-archive/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 Next, edit ``/etc/clamd.d/scan.conf``.
 When you're finished you must enable the ``clamd`` service file and start ``clamd``::

-  systemctl enable clamd@scan.service
+  systemctl enable clamav-daemon.service
-  systemctl start clamd@scan.service
+  systemctl start clamav-daemon.service

 That should take care of everything.
 Enable verbose logging in ``scan.conf`` and ``freshclam.conf`` until it is running the way you want.